sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

     Select the file, and click **Import**.

-    The project should now be added to the lobby.
+    When complete, the project should now be added to the lobby.

+    Click **Close**.

     ![Project added](images/3-project-imported-lobby.png)

 4. Click the project **ShoppingApp** to open it.